carls113/RCAC-temp-hpc-exchange/docs/source/week2/jobs.rst

 most common one used by major computing centers.
 It is a resource manager and a workload manager.
-Essentially, there are a finite number of compute jobs, many users of the system and even more jobs to be run. the scheduler tracks resource allocation requests and manages the
+Essentially, there are a finite number of compute nodes, many users of the system and even more jobs to be run. the scheduler tracks resource allocation requests and manages the